 Contracting for women

-Contracting is an increasingly popular way of working, particularly in the technology industry, and every contractor has their own reasons for enjoying it.
+Contracting for women in tech is an increasingly popular way of working, and every contractor has their own reasons for enjoying it.

 Being a contractor means you will work for somebody else for a fixed period under a fixed contract to complete a task or project.
 You’re effectively selling your skills and time, and will usually be paid by the hour or on a daily rate.

 In a recent study commissioned by IPSE, the Association of Independent Professionals and Self Employed, it has been shown that 40% of the 1.88 million freelancers working in the UK are women, 270,000 of which are mothers.